soumyargade/testingAgain/README.md

 in the place of "username" and "token".
 Any password consisting of numbers and letters can be put in the place of "any_password" for the root_pass as this password will be used for configuring the MySQL database.

+## Milestone Report M3
+TODO: document the design of your deployment strategy & experiences you have in designing & implementing your provisioning step and deployment strategy.

 ## Milestone Report M2
 We first worked on generating initial baseline snapshots of the files in the test suite which included `long.md`, `survey.md`, `upload.md`, & `variations.md`.
 This was largely done through following the example implementation of a headless browser image-based snapshot provided in the instructions for this milestone by the teaching staff that made use of the `puppeteer` library.
 We then implemented eight mutation operators in the newly created file `mutationOperations.js` which include constant replacement, non-empty string, clone return, conditional expression mutation, control flow mutation, conditional boundary mutations, incrementals, & negate conditionals.
 We added a mutation-coverage job to our `build.yml` which mutates `marqdown.js` for a total of 1000 iterations.